Chart Color Schemes

 The educational profile of Bridgeman Downs exceeds national averages, with above-average qualification levels and academic performance metrics

-In Bridgeman Downs, the educational attainment is notably higher than broader averages.
-Among residents aged 15+, 41.4% have university qualifications, compared to 25.7% in Queensland and 30.4% nationally.
-Bachelor degrees are the most common at 27.3%, followed by postgraduate qualifications (10.7%) and graduate diplomas (3.4%).
-Vocational credentials are also prevalent with 27.0% of residents holding them, including advanced diplomas (11.0%) and certificates (16.0%).
+Educational attainment in Bridgeman Downs is notably high, with 41.4% of residents aged 15 and above holding university qualifications as of the latest data.
+This compares to 25.7% in Queensland and 30.4% nationally.
+Bachelor degrees are most common at 27.3%, followed by postgraduate qualifications (10.7%) and graduate diplomas (3.4%).
+Vocational credentials are also prevalent, with 27.0% of residents aged 15 and above holding such qualifications – advanced diplomas account for 11.0% while certificates make up 16.0%.

-Educational participation is high, with 30.7% currently enrolled in formal education.
-This includes 9.5% in primary, 9.2% in secondary, and 7.2% in tertiary education.
+Educational participation is high, with 30.7% of residents currently enrolled in formal education as of the latest figures available.
+This includes 9.5% in primary education, 9.2% in secondary education, and 7.2% pursuing tertiary education.

 Frequently Asked Questions - Education